Billa Harrod: Early life

 Her father was killed in action at Mons not long after the beginning of the First World War, aged 31.
-Her mother remarried in 1918, General Sir Peter Strickland (1869–1951).
-She had a sister, Eve Dorothy Kathleen, known as Puffin, and they grew up in Egypt, where their stepfather was the Commander-in-Chief of British forces.
+Her mother remarried in 1918, Lieutenant-General Sir Peter Strickland (1869–1951).
+She had a sister, Eve Dorothy Kathleen, known as "Puffin" (later Mrs John Wiseman).
+The sisters grew up in Egypt, where their stepfather was the Commander-in-Chief of British forces.

 Career

 From the 1930s, she lived between Norfolk and London, where she had a flat in Holborn with her sister Puffin and worked for the Georgian Group.

 After marrying the economist Sir Roy Harrod in 1938, she moved to Oxford, where he was an academic, and where she became friends with John Betjeman (to whom she had been briefly engaged in the early 1930s) and his wife Penelope Chetwode, amongst others.

 In 1957, Harrod and her co-writer Charles Linnel published the Shell Guide To Norfolk.
 As part of the process, she became aware of the poor condition of many of Norfolk's churches.

 In 1970, 32 of Norwich's medieval churches were being considered for demolition, and with the help of Sir John Betjeman, she was able to save them, and then focused on rural churches in the county, becoming the founding chairman of the Norfolk Society Committee for Country Churches, which became the Norfolk Churches Trust, with Harrod as the founder, chairman and president.

-She was appointed an OBE in 1992.
+She was appointed an Officer of the Order of the British Empire (OBE) in the 1992 Birthday Honours.